 Talk So People Listen

 That’s your job.
-I take some of the blame off the interrupters and put it on the speakers.
-Just like when you go into a presentation excited to hear the topic and your mind is wandering within minutes.
+I take some of the blame off of the interrupters and put it on the speakers.
+Just like when you go into a presentation excited to hear the topic, and your mind is wandering within minutes.
 You’re blaming yourself: “I have no attention span anymore!”
 Guess what?
 It’s the speaker’s fault.
-But that’s another story.I take some of the blame off the interrupters and put it on the speakers.
+But that’s another story.I take some of the blame off of the interrupters and put it on the speakers.
 Click To Tweet

 Look.
 You’re a great communicator.
-You’re smart & you tell great stories in the regular milieus of your life.
+You’re smart & you tell impressive stories in the regular milieus of your life.
 People listen to you and do what you say.
 But during anxiety-ridden situations (meetings, presentations, interviews, arguments, anytime you want something from the situation) your skills deflate.
 Yup.
 No one’s immune.